SamJakob/github-homepage/README.md

 <br>

 **Changelog**
+- v1.0.2
+  - Bug hotfix for v1.0.1 (issues with Safari, but Firefox and Chrome do appear to be working on v1.0.1 and v1.0.2)
 - v1.0.1
   - Now detects all dashboard pages seamlessly (fixes [#1](https://github.com/SamJakob/github-homepage/issues/1))
   - Firefox for Android support (no actual code changes, just didn't think to tick the box last time lol)